Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

 Compress Gradients & State
 """"""""""""""""""""""""""

-Hivemind allows you to compress gradients and state before sending to other machines.
+Hivemind allows you to compress gradients and states before sending them to other machines.
 This helps reduce the communication overhead substantially when training across the internet.

-Below we enable Float16 compression, which compresses gradients and state to Float16 before sending to other machines.
+Below we enable Float16 compression, which compresses gradients and states to Float16 before sending it to other machines.

 .. code-block:: python